 In 2002, 4 billion pounds of watermelons were grown in the United States, making the U.S. the fourth largest producer worldwide.
 Watermelons are grown in 44 states with Florida, Texas, California, Georgia and Arizona consistently leading the country in production.

-facility to the distribution center - the approximate distance from Red Bluff, Arizona, to Cincinnati, Ohio - takes about four days (approximately 38 hours).
+The 1,800-mile trip from the packing facility to the distribution center - the approximate distance from Red Bluff, Arizona, to Cincinnati, Ohio - takes about four days (approximately 38 hours).
 Industry standard pallet specifications were assumed.
 (Figure 1)